DEA Compliance Consultants & Specialists

 If your business or practice involves prescribing, dispensing, or administering controlled substance medications, your business or practice also inherently involves at least some level of interaction with the U.S. Drug Enforcement Administration (DEA).
 The DEA is responsible for monitoring the use and sale of prescription medications in the United States, and it is responsible (along with the U.S. Department of Justice (DOJ) and other agencies) for enforcing the nation’s healthcare and criminal laws insofar as they apply to the use and sale of prescription drugs.

-For most healthcare providers, their first interaction with the DEA comes during the DEA registration process.
+For most healthcare providers, their first interaction with the Drug Enforcement Administration comes during the DEA registration process.
 All providers that deal in prescription medications, including prescribing medications to patients, dispensing prescribed medications, and administering medications in an inpatient setting, are subject to mandatory registration with the DEA.
 For some providers, the DEA registration process can be fairly straightforward.
 But, for others, it can involve denials, “show cause” orders, and hearings – and, in some cases, it can even trigger licensing action or a federal investigation.

 DEA Compliance Specialists with Substantial Experience

 At Oberheiden, P.C., we represent healthcare providers nationwide in all DEA-related matters.
 This includes registration denials, renewals, and surrenders, as well as audits, inspections, investigations, and federal prosecutions.
 Unfortunately, while dealing with the DEA’s efforts to ensure compliance should be fairly routine, in many cases seemingly-innocent questions and simple mistakes can lead to drastic consequences.
-Our goal is to make sure our clients do not face unwarranted federal action or penalties as a result of any DEA-related matter, and to provide our clients deeply-knowledgeable and efficient legal representation that protects their right to conduct business or practice medicine.
+Our goal as DEA compliance consultants is to make sure our clients do not face unwarranted federal action or penalties as a result of any DEA-related matter, and to provide our clients deeply-knowledgeable and efficient legal representation that protects their right to conduct business or practice medicine.

 Our healthcare fraud defense team includes attorneys with experience in private healthcare law practice as well as significant previous experience at high levels in the DOJ.
 As a result, we are able to approach our clients’ DEA matters from all angles and develop comprehensive strategies focused on addressing the issues that matter most to the federal government.